 There is no objection below to the correctness of Godel's proof.
-There is an objection (not original here) to the casual reading that Gödel proved the theorem in the form (\) below.
+There is an objection (not original here) to the casual reading that Gödel proved the theorem in the form () below.
 We draw two lessons from the difference in formulation.

 Lesson 1: What hath Tarski wrought?
-The modern form of the extended completeness theorem reads: for every vocabulary $\tau$ and every sentence $\phi \in \mathcal{L}(\tau)$ is possible only on the basis of [Tarski, 1935].
-It requires a formal definition of logical consequence, $\models$ .
+The modern form6 of the extended completeness theorem reads: for every vocabulary τ and every sentence $\phi \in \mathcal{L}(\tau)$ is possible only on the basis of [Tarski, 1935].
+It requires a formal definition of logical consequence, \models .
 A conundrum that is often raised but seldom seriously asked is, 'Why did Tarski have to define truth if Gödel proved the completeness theorem earlier?'
 This query seems to rest on the thought that what Gödel meant by a quantified sentence being true in a structure is just the informal notion generated by the intuition that an existential quantification is true if there is a witness.
-That is not Gödel's notion.
-Gödel describes what in modern terms would be the definition of truth for atomic formulas in a structure.
-There is no explicit definition of validity and satisfaction is defined by example for $\pi_2$ -formulas - that is, his argument invokes the natural intuitive notion of satisfaction for such formulas.
+Indeed on page 69 of [Gödel, 1929] he says that a formula of the (pure) predicate calculus (that is, there are no fixed interpretations of any relation symbols) is satisfiable in a domain if one can choose relations, constants (and values of propositional variables) on that domain so that the substitution is true in the domain.
+Nothing is said about how the bound variables in the expression are to be unwound to explicate 'true in the domain'.
+Further he defines φ is valid in a domain I as $\neg \phi$ is not satisfiable in I. That is, for φ with relation variables $F_1, \ldots F_k$, there is no choice of relations $f_1, \ldots f_k$ on I such that $\neg \phi(f_1, \ldots f_k)$ is true.
+He indicates that valid means valid in all domains.

-(\)
+()

 $$\Sigma \vdash \phi$$

-if and only if $\Sigma \models \phi$ .
+if and only if $\Sigma \models \phi$.